 49 Empty Palms is a martial school that originated in the Angels of the Orzanian Religion.
 It is widely practiced by those who have the discipline to master it, as it is a harsh, demanding school that demands nothing short of perfection.
 And while no student has ever reached this status, the pursuit of it hardens the adherents to this school, making them as strong of mind as they are in body.

 Empty Palms is not a style practiced by many.
 It is hard to learn and difficult to practice, requiring stringent dedication and constant effort.
-Very few wish to perform not only the grueling physical training, but also to say prayers before any battle or to constantly remind themselves of the three great traits, "Humility, Service, Temperance."
+Very few wish to perform not only the grueling physical training, but also to say prayers before any battle or to constantly remind themselves of the three great traits, "Obedience, Service, Temperance."
 For these reasons it is primarily an elite style, only practiced by certain classes.
 The most famous among these are the Stepsons, the personal guard of the Emperor and the agents of law and order in the Imperial Capital.

 Novice: "Empty Palm crushes the deceitful."
 Your unarmed strikes do 1d8 damage.
 You can also parry attacks.
 When you roll for the damage parried, if there is any left over, you can move it to parry another attack.
 You may continue this process until the damage you would have parried is all expended.